Representable tangent structures for affine schemes: Abstract

 \section{Abstract}

 The category of affine schemes is a tangent category whose tangent bundle functor is induced by K\"ahler differentials, providing a direct link between algebraic geometry and tangent category theory.
 Moreover, this tangent bundle functor is represented by the ring of dual numbers.
 How special is this tangent structure?
-Is there any other (non-trivial) tangent structure on the category of affine schemes?
+Are there any other (non-trivial) tangent structure on the category of affine schemes?
 In this paper, we characterize the representable tangent structures on the category of affine schemes.
-To do so, we introduce a useful tool, the notion of tangentoids, which are the precisely the objects in a monoidal category that when tensoring with said objects give tangent structures.
-Therefore, coexponentiable tangentoids induce tangent structures on the opposite category.
-As such, we first prove that tangentoids in the category of commutative non-unital algebras are equivalent to commutative associative solid non-unital algebras, that is, commutative associative non-unital algebras whose multiplication is an isomorphism.
-From here, we then explain how representable tangent structures on affine schemes correspond to finitely generated projective commutative associative solid algebras.
+To this end, we introduce a useful tool, the notion of tangentoids, which are precisely the objects in a monoidal category that induce a tangent structure via tensoring.
+Furthermore, coexponentiable tangentoids induce tangent structures on the opposite category.
+As such, we first prove that tangentoids in the category of commutative unital algebras are equivalent to commutative associative solid non-unital algebras, that is, commutative associative non-unital algebras whose multiplication is an isomorphism.
+From there, we explain how representable tangent structures on affine schemes correspond to finitely generated projective commutative associative solid non-unital algebras.
 In particular, for affine schemes over a principal ideal domain, we show that there are precisely two representable tangent structures: the trivial one and the one given by K\"ahler differentials.